 The original contract for six examples was issued on January 17, 1918.
-It was increased to 50 on October 22, 1918, but then was cut back to ten in January 1919.
+It was increased to 50 on October 22, 1918, but after the Armistice the order was cut back to ten in January 1919.

 The first MB-1 flew on August 17, 1918.
+Initial delivery to the AAS was in October 1918.
 A total of ten examples were built, the last being delivered to the US Army Air Service in February of 1920.
 They were designated GMB by the USAAS, where the letters stood for "Glenn Martin Bomber".
 Their serials were 39055/39060 and 62948/62951.
 They were the first American-designed bombers to enter service with the USAAS.

 The Martin MB-1 had a good performance for its day.
 However, the Martin bombers were too late to see any action during World War 1.
 They formed the nucleus of the first Army bomber squadrons during the immediate postwar years.
 High power and a relatively small size made the GMB also capable of carrying out the long range observation and the escort fighter roles.
 The first four were built as observation aircraft, and the next three were built as bombers.
 The eighth (designated GMT for "Glenn Martin Transcontinental") was a special long-range version capable of 1500-mile range, and the ninth (designated GMC for "Glenn Martin Cannon") was fitted with a 37-mm cannon in the nose that replaced the standard 0.30-in macnine gun.
 The serial number of the GMC was AS 62951.
 Another notable modification was the addition of a third engine in the nose of AS 39059.